 STEP, the teen-focused foster care arm of Lutheran Family Services Rocky Mountains, trains foster families to help transition teens in foster care into adulthood.
 Teens in foster care are among the most vulnerable youth in our community.
 For this reason, our STEP program assists teens in foster care and their foster families with their transition to independence.

 “Being a foster parent is hard, but being in foster care is harder.”

--LFS foster parent
+-LFSRM foster parent

 As a partner and resource for teens in the child welfare system, STEP teaches successful habits by placing teens in supportive foster homes and gradually increasing their responsibilities.
 This includes completing chores, earning an allowance and potentially getting a job, all in the hopes of helping move the teens toward supported independence.

 How STEP works

 - There are two ways teens can enter the STEP program:

 - Initial placement of teens aged 14-17 in LFSRM foster care

 - Teens already in LFSRM foster care begin the program when they turn 14